WMD-group/SMACT/README.md

 Please use comments liberally when adding nontrivial features, and take the chance to clean up other people's code while looking at it.

-The project was started Python 2.7.x, but has now been ported to Python 3.
+The project was started Python 2.7.x, but has been ported to Python 3.
 Please use new-style classes and string formatting.

 Testing modules should be pass/fail and wrapped into **tests/test.py**.
 Tests need to be run from the main directory (i.e. with `python tests/test.py`).